Branding for Builders

 2.)
 How does it benefit customers?

 3.)
 How do you define its personality?
-(The question behind the question: how do you want your product to relate to customers?)
+(The question behind the question is: How do you want your product to relate to customers?)

 Here’s the model applied to Netflix: